KNOW THE LAW – AND UNDERSTAND IT? – Khukas – Numb.19:1—22:1 – by Rabbi Baruch Cohon

 Mishpatim are logical conclusions from reality, formalized into law.
 The word mishpat means “justice.”
 To be fair, to be just, we must follow these laws.
 Like the Torah’s admonition that a murderer shall not be put to death until he stands trial.
 Make sure we have the right one.

 Khukim – decrees, or statutes, present a different challenge.
 They seem to defy human intelligence.
-Since this week’s reading is called Khukas we have a perfect opportunity to explore some puzzling commandments.
+Since this reading is called Khukas we have a perfect opportunity to explore some puzzling commandments.
 One which opens our reading describes the sacrifice of the Red Heifer, an offering which has no stated purpose but is described in full detail.
+The cow must be slaughtered and the body totally burned, with cedarwood, hyssop and scarlet cast into the burning body.
 We are told that this offering took place only nine times in all Jewish history, and we still don’t know why.
 But it is anticipated for the tenth (and last?) time when the Messiah arrives.
 Along with that sacrifice comes the law of tum’ah – contamination – applied to the priest who gathers the cow’s ashes.
 He sprinkles the sacrifice with holy water, thus purifying it.
 But he himself becomes contaminated – therefore unable to join in any normal activity – and remains so until nightfall.
 So this is a case where the same action “purifies the contaminated, and contaminates the pure.”